 April 8, 2019

 We recently showed a two-dimensional Cu nanosheet can electrochemically convert carbon monoxide into acetate with a selectivity as high as 48%.
 This is a collaborative work together with Prof. Yijin Kang and Prof. Yuanyue Liu.
-The discovery was published in Nature Catalysis and highlighted as a cover story (Full article can be found at here).
-We also wrote a blog article regarding this study.
+The discovery was published in Nature Catalysis and highlighted as a cover story.

 Matt Jouny won the 2019 Kokes Award